darioque/darioque/README.md

 - 🗣️ I'm currently fluent in spanish (native), english and portuguese.

-- 📫 You can reach me at www.linkedin.com/in/dario-skidelsky/
+- 📫 You can reach me on darioque@dsk.ar or through www.linkedin.com/in/dario-skidelsky/

 <!--
 **darioque/darioque** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.